aevv/aevv-uploader/README.md

 lmci-uploader
 ==============

-C# app for uploading screenshots.
+c# app for uploading screenshots.

 Current (weak?) implementation runs invisible with no config.
 Ctrl+shift+hotkey where hotkey is:
 * 1 - Take screenshot of monitor mouse is on